wp-plugins/windowpress/readme.txt

 == Screenshots ==

-1. Frontend page and sliding admin menu
+1. Front-end page loaded in wp-admin, along with sliding admin menu.
-2. Easily switch between opened windows.
-You can open as many windows as you want.
+2. The taskbar allows you to easily switch between opened windows.
 3. Full width admin pages
 4. WindowPress on a smartphone
 5. You can have a custom background image to display when no windows are opened or all windows are minimized.